Imran4424/Software-Architecture/SolidPrinciples.md

 - Easy to maintain the code base
 - Enhanced Readability
 - A class with high cohesion is simpler to test
 - Reduced Complexity and Dependencies
+- Increase reusability

 # Open/Closed Principle
 # Liskov's Substitution Principle